Floorp-Projects/Floorp/toolkit/components/search/docs/SearchConfigurationSchema.rst

 "override"
 ----------

-The `"override"` field can be set to true if you want a section to only override otherwise included engines.
-For example:
+The ``"override"`` field can be set to true if you want a section to only override otherwise included engines. ``"override"`` will only work for sections which apply to distributions or experiments.
+The experiment case was added in Firefox 81.

+Example:

 .. code-block:: js